-They used this red-brick house for the interiors, which were filmed on location in Lafayette, Louisiana:
+They used this red-brick house for the interiors in Lafayette, Louisiana:

 We get a look inside the kitchen at the beginning of the movie:

 They covered the modern stainless-steel fridge with paneled doors for the film.
-Here’s how it looks in the listing today:
+How it looks today:

 One of my favorite features in the house is this long screened porch.
 Here’s how it looks in the movie, leading off of the kitchen: